Yes, I said negative, but it's all in the science.

 During that same period, I was introduced to Darlene Wall, the mother of my friend Kurt's then girlfriend, Michelle.
 Darlene loves Jesus with all her heart.
 Sitting at her house, I would even hear her ministering to people who called the wrong number on the phone.
 I was just amazed by this.
 A group of us were constantly at her house.
 It was like a half-way house for renegade sinners and saints.

 I can't give a specific date but one night I decided to go to a Wednesday night service at the Assembly of God and sitting there during prayer the stone cold realization came into my head "Wow, I actually believe all this shi*!"
 That was it.
 A single honest, poignant, and retrospectively humorous profane epiphany.
 That was the moment I asked Jesus into my life.
 If you are as confused about how it can be so simple, let me break it down to you.
-The Gospel is simply this: Jesus will forgive all your sins if you come to Him humbly, lay down at His feet and say "You're the Lord and I'll follow you the rest of my life on Earth so that I can have the rest of eternity with you and the glory of your Father."
+The Gospel is simply this: Jesus will forgive all your sins if you come to Him humbly, lay down at His feet and know "You're the Lord and I'll follow you the rest of my life on Earth so that I can have the rest of eternity with you and the glory of your Father."
 It's that simple.

 I think it was about a year later that I decided to get baptized at the First Baptist Church of Willits.